Suburban Light

-Suburban Light is the debut studio album by English indie pop band The Clientele.
+Suburban Light is the debut studio album by English indie pop band the Clientele.
 The album was released on 28 November 2000 by Pointy Records in the United Kingdom.
 In 2001, it was released by Merge Records in the United States.
-Suburban Light contains several tracks originally released on singles and compilations from 1997 through 2000.
+Suburban Light contains several tracks originally released on singles and compilations from 1997 through 2000, causing some websites such as Pitchfork to label it a compilation album.

 Release

 The track "We Could Walk Together" first appeared on the Fierce Panda Records compilation Cry Me a Liver in November 1997.
 Several other tracks were issued as 7-inch singles across various labels: "What Goes Up" / "Five Day Morning" on Pointy Records in June 1998, "Reflections After Jane" / "An Hour Before the Light" on Johnny Kane Records in March 1999, "Lacewings" / "Saturday" on Motorway Records in September 1999, "I Had to Say This" / "Monday's Rain" on Pointy Records in December 1999, and "(I Want You) More Than Ever" / "6AM Morningside" on Elefant Records in February 2000.
 "Bicycles" first appeared on the March Records EP A Fading Summer in May 2000.